gruncode/A-4km-espnow/README.md

 Suitable for sending simple commands on off, some data etc.
 In this example a simple alarm is broadcast.

-4km line-of-sight with 2db antennas.
+Can reach 4km line-of-sight with 2db antennas.
 Can go to 1.5km with paper antennas line-of-sight.
 Distance reached depends also largely on interference and good earthing on the systems.
 Enable espnow Long Distance in menuconfig.